Artificial-Pancreas/iAPS/README.md

   * **Highly experimental and rapidly evolving.**
   * **Not CE or FDA approved for therapy.**

-The Near Field Communication (NFC) capability requires a paid Apple developer membership, however if using Dexcon sensors with iAPS you don't need the NFC capability enabled in Xcode capability settings.
+The Near Field Communication (NFC) capability requires a paid Apple developer membership, however if using Dexcom sensors with iAPS you don't need the NFC capability enabled in Xcode capability settings.
 Distributing and building TestFlight apps also requires a paid membership.

 -----